Is it possible to hit the pause button on our busy lives? Lilly Greenblatt looks at the importance of resting body and mind.

 If you’re anything like me, this may sound familiar.
 Truly resting is difficult.
 When we finally let our bodies relax at the end of a long day, the mind often keeps moving, jumping from past regrets to future plans.
 Sometimes it feels like the only way we can quiet the mind is to move our body, so we go for a run, or hit the gym.
 This allows the mind to empty for an hour or so, but leaves our bodies tired and sore.
 And sometimes, even when we think we’re “relaxing” — watching TV or scrolling through social media — we’re actually doing the opposite, finding ourselves still drained after hours on the couch.

 Can the body and mind ever find rest, together?
-Buddhism, and the three teachings in this Weekend Reader, will tell you they can.
+The three teachings below, will tell you they can.
 “Resting is the first part of Buddhist meditation,” writes Thich Nhat Hanh, noting the importance of allowing your body and mind to rest.
 Further, Sister Chan Khong shows us how lying down in deep relaxation can be a meditation itself, and Will Johnson explains how a balanced, relaxed body, supports an equal mind.

 Though you may feel pulled toward activity this weekend, I invite you to incorporate a moment of rest.
 Find a quiet place to lie down or sit, and with the help of these teachings, let go into true relaxation.